Article Image

 The 5-minute chart is shown above.
 The green long candle is the opening candle on the date of September 21, 2021.
 As seen on this intraday chart an ascending triangle pattern was visible.
 The price immediately breaks through horizontal resistance with lots of momentum.

 This is quite noticeable by the fact that this is a huge green candle that closes strongly above the horizontal resistance.
-Just like with the break-out from the bull flag pattern it is tempting to open a long position during the break-out.
-As a short term trader this is certainly worth considering but keep in mind that you have no confirmation of the break-out until the candle closes above it.
-In this case it turned out well and the position was never in any danger.
+Just like with the break-out from the flag pattern, it is tempting to open a long position during the break-out.

 Where and when to exit?

-Yet one piece of advice I would like to share....
+Yet one piece of advice I would like to share...
 Take the one that best suits your trading style and stick with it.
 There are no better or worse ways.
 The key to success in this area is consistency.

-The main distinction you need to make first and foremost when determining your stoploss is the following : Are you going for a set target price or do you want to hold the position as long as the trend lasts?
-If you prefer price target it’s pretty simple; the moment you enter, your buy and stop orders and a sell limit order is created at the same time.
-You can rely on a risk/reward of 1, 2, 3,...etc. or you can simply look at the next resistance level and place your target price just below it.
+The main distinction you need to make first and foremost when determining your stop-loss is the following: Are you going for a set target price or do you want to hold the position as long as the trend lasts?
+If you prefer a price target it’s pretty simple; the moment you enter, your buy and stop orders and a sell limit order is created at the same time.

 bull flag day trading

-In the second case there are numerous options but in the end it always comes down to adjusting the stoploss in your favor based on the price movements.
-The only rule you should never forget is that you may never change a stoploss to your disadvantage.
+In the second case, there are numerous options but in the end, it always comes down to adjusting the stop-loss in your favor based on the price movements.
+The only rule you should never forget is that you may never change a stop-loss to your disadvantage.

 Simple Moving Average